 Overall new vehicle sales projections

-Future evolution of the fleet of vehicles needs to consider the trend in the overall new vehicle sales (the overall quantities of new vehicles sold and of imported second-hand vehicles) and the type of technologies and fuels that penetrate the market.
-New vehicle sales and second-hand imports will need to be treated independently.
-This section presents insights on the projections on the overall new vehicle sales.
+Projection of the future evolution of the vehicle fleet needs to consider the trend in the overall new vehicle sales, including both the total number of newly registered vehicles and imports of second hand vehicles, as well as the types of technologies and fuels that penetrate the market.
+New vehicle sales and second-hand imports will need to be treated seperately.
+This section provides insights into the projections of the overall new vehicle sales.

 Projecting/forecasting future new vehicle sales is vital in determining the fleet composition in future years.
 MSs are recommended to consult with stakeholders in their country who may be able to provide best estimates of new vehicle sales or through analysis of historical trends in new vehicle sales and relationships with economic drivers or transport indicators for their country.